ash3353f/parallel/README.md

 ---

-# 👨‍💻 Built For
+# 👨‍💻 Author

-Hackathon Project — **Parallel: AI-Powered Enterprise Digital Twin**
+Built with ❤️ for the OpenAI Build Hackathon.

 ---

-## ⭐ If you like this project, consider giving it a star!
+## ⭐ If you found this project interesting, please consider giving it a star!